He knocked again. ‘Come on, Loki. I know you’re in there.’

-Thor, Sif, and Frey came up to Loki.
+Thor, Sif, and Freyr came up to Loki.
 They picked him up and lay him over the boulder while Odin tied him to it.

 After Odin had tied Loki so tightly that he could no longer move, Skadi stepped forward.
 ‘This is for my father.’
 She stretched out her viper and tied it to the stalagmite directly above Loki’s head.

 The snake’s venom slowly dripped onto Loki’s face.
-Each time it did, he let out a piercing shriek so loud that it shook the earth.
+Each time it did, he let out a piercing shriek.

 The gods, satisfied with all they had done, left the cave and returned to Asgard.